MaCh3 2.5.1

 Credible Intervals

-This plot helps to tell which values are excluded based on X-credible intervals
+This plot helps to tell which values are excluded based on X-credible intervals.

 To produce, make sure the following field is true.